textX/textX/docs/process.md

 # textX release checklist

-  1. If minor/major version increase create maintenance/support branch from the current master.
+  1. If minor/major version increase, create maintenance/support branch from the current master.
 The name is `support/v<previous major.minor.x>` (e.g.
      `support/v2.0.x`).
   2. Create a temporary branch for preparing the next release called